jeromerobert/gitlab-ci-sched/README.md

 To use the `we_only` set your jobs as `when: manual` and they'll be run only during on saturday or sunday.

+email: the mail adress given will be passed to the jobs as trigger vairable 'GITLAB_USER_EMAIL'